reineckef/Ntthal-XS/README.md

-The package will also install a demo/driver script named [ntthal_xs.pl](/bin/ntthal_xs.pl), which should be executable after isntallation.
+The package will also install a demo/driver script named [ntthal_xs.pl](/bin/ntthal_xs.pl), which should be executable after installation.
 The purpose is to test the functionality and serve as a template for own code.

 ## SYNOPSIS